mnuzulbandung/DL-NLP-Suitable-Product-Types-Recommendation/README.md

 ## **Introduction**

-The **manual process** of selecting a product type for the marketplace led to issues, such as users choosing the wrong category.
+The **manual process** of selecting a product type for the marketplace led to issues, such as sellers choosing the wrong category.
 For example, if a guitar is mistakenly categorized as an "electronic device," it would be hard to sell, as it wouldn’t be visible to buyers in the "musical instruments" category.
 This **reduces visibility and delays sales**.
-Sellers facing long sales cycles may leave negative reviews, deterring potential users and impacting the platform’s ability to attract new customers and revenue.
+Sellers facing long sales cycles may leave negative reviews, deterring potential sellers and impacting the platform’s ability to attract new customers and revenue.

 To solve this, the marketplace should offer **product type recommendations** to help sellers choose the right category, **improving their experience and sales outcomes**.